GDQuest/website/content/open-source/guidelines/godot-gdscript/index.md

 ### Write self-documenting code and use comments sparingly

 If you need comments to explain most of what your code does, you can most likely rewrite it to make it more transparent for everyone.
-When working together or other an extended period, code readability is essential for everyone to stay productive.
+When working together for an extended period, code readability is essential for everyone to stay productive.

 Use clear variable names in plain English, and write full words.
 E.g. `character_position` and not `char_pos`.
 Same for method names.